kaste/ass.ets/README.rst

 		for file in files:
 			yield os.path.join(bundle.map_from, file)

 Each ``@filter`` is effectively a ``worker`` from the `useless.pipes <http://pypi.python.org/pypi/useless.pipes>`_ package, which provides sugar for chaining generators.
 The filter-functions have a specific signature: the first argument always is the iterable from the previous filter.
 In case it's the first filter in the chain, it is the file-list you want to bundle.
 The second argument is the bundle we currently process.
 After that you may provide optional keyword arguments.
-See below.

 Ok, add another bundle::